-NOTE 9.
+NOTE 8.
 FUNCTIONAL ALLOCATION OF EXPENSES

 The costs of providing the various programs and other activities have been disclosed on a functional basis.
 Accordingly, certain costs have been allocated among program services and support services.
+Salaries and related expenses were allocated based on time spent working on a particular function.
+Depreciation was allocated based on use of equipment and square footage of buildings.
+Utilities and telephone were allocated based on office space at the headquarters.
+Supplies were allocated based on use.

-NOTE 10.
+NOTE 9.
 LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS

 The following reflects the Center's financial assets as of the date of statement of assets, liabilities, and net assets.
-This value has been reduced by the amounts not available for general use due to contractual or donor-imposed restrictions totaling \$229,245 to be used for educational purposes.
-This amount also does not include the investments totaling \$1,411,665 since these funds have been designated by the board as an endowment with annual withdrawals of related income.
+This value has been reduced by the amounts not available for general use due to contractual or donor-imposed restrictions totaling \$244,116 to be used for educational purposes.
+This amount also does not include the investments totaling \$1,676,218 since these funds have been designated by the board as an endowment with annual withdrawals of related income.
 The board has a policy that outlines the terms of an emergency under which these endowment funds can be accessed with board approval.
 Otherwise, these funds remain invested.
-The financial assets available to meet cash needs for general expenditure in the year ending December 31, 2019 is \$258,602.
+The financial assets available to meet cash needs for general expenditure in the year ending December 31, 2019 is \$326,235.